 - SWOT may not reflect the reality of the business.

-- SWOT does not prioritize the issue within its four quadrants.
+- SWOT does not prioritize the problem within its four quadrants.

 Although very little has been written on the IBAR Critical Thinking Method, the anecdotal analysis generated from its influence from the IRAC Method prompts some benefits and liabilities.